-Collision monitoring will take place in the weeks surrounding peak Spring 2020 migration, from April 12th - May 16th, with shifts available 12AM - 1AM, 6AM - 7AM, and 9AM - 10AM.
+Collision monitoring will take place in the early mornings during the weeks surrounding peak Spring 2021 migration, from April 19th - May 7th.
 Monitors will work in teams of 2-3, patrolling a predetermined route downtown, looking for birds that have been injured or killed by striking buildings and recording data.

 Volunteers will receive a detailed training on collision monitoring and data collection, as well as what to do with injured or killed birds that are found in the course of monitoring.
 All the tools and materials needed to perform the job will be provided, but we need enthusiastic and meticulous monitors to patrol the routes daily.